marcwingduck/solarlunarmap/README.md

 ## Build and flash firmware

-Detailed description how to setup VM at [Adafruit](https://learn.adafruit.com/building-and-running-micropython-on-the-esp8266/build-firmware#provision-virtual-machine-2-5).
+Detailed description of how to setup VM at [Adafruit](https://learn.adafruit.com/building-and-running-micropython-on-the-esp8266/build-firmware#provision-virtual-machine-2-5).
 When already setup, follow these steps to update and build micropython:

 ### Start VM